Our Safari Experts Pick Their Top 5 African Safari Countries

 While the destinations are undoubtedly the stars of the show, there are a few more things to consider for an unforgettable African safari adventure:

-• Animal Sightings: As great as safaris are, they are not zoos.
+- Animal Sightings: As great as safaris are, they are not zoos.
 Your guides are incredible at finding wildlife and providing unique experiences but the animals are wild.
-Study the habits and behaviors of the specific animals you hope to see, and consult with local guides and experts for the best sighting opportunities.
+Study the habits and behaviors of the specific animals you hope to see, and consult with expert safari guides and rangers on the ground to learn about the best sighting opportunities.

-• Traveler Reviews: Scour online reviews and forums to get firsthand accounts of different safari experiences, lodges, and tour operators.
+- Traveler Reviews: Scour online reviews and forums to get firsthand accounts of different safari experiences, lodges, and tour operators.
 Don’t be afraid to contact Born Free Safaris to ask questions and learn more about your options.
+Few people know the wildlife or understand the natural rhythms of the region like the expert safari professional and their travel agent partners.
+Their insider knowledge can be invaluable in crafting your perfect African safari adventure.

 Embark on Your Safari Adventure with Expert Guidance